badrap/docs.badrap.io/docs/types/exposed-service.md

 1. When designing a new service, try to limit its exposure to a minimum.
 2. Allow access to the service only from a limited set of trusted IP addresses or networks.
+3. Never expose a service with a default username or password to the public.
+Use a strong username and password for authentication.
-3. Allow access to the service only after some form of authentication and authorization (e.g. a VPN or single sign-on).
+4. Allow access to the service only after some form of authentication and authorization (e.g. a VPN or single sign-on).
+Require users to use multi-factor authentication, if possible.
-4. Never expose a service with a default username or password to the public.
-5. Use multi-factor authentication for access to the service.
-6. Make sure that you have named service owners who follow vulnerability reports and install updates whenever new vulnerabilities are announced.
+5. Make sure that you have named service owners who follow vulnerability reports and install updates whenever new vulnerabilities are announced.
-7. Continue to identify exposed services automatically.
+6. Continue to identify exposed services automatically.
 Decommission any servers which are no longer needed.